weifanjiang/Nullness_Lite/README.md

 3. open IntelliJ, and import junit4 into IntelliJ as a maven project (leave the import settings as default)
 4. to be continued

-### The Nullness Checker, each feature of the Nullness_Lite & all features together in the final version of the Nullness_Lite
+### Nullness Checker, each feature of Nullness_Lite, and all features together in the final version of Nullness_Lite
 For ubuntu users, run the following commands in terminal:
 ```
 git clone https://github.com/weifanjiang/Nullness_Lite.git Nullness_Lite